athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Standalone Adventures/Crown of the Kobold King/The Disciples.md

     desc: "`pf2:1` Claw +17 (agile, magical)\n__Damage__  2d6 + 9 slashing"

   - name: "Agonized Howl"
     desc: "`pf2:2` (auditory,mental,occult) The unrisen howls in pain at its cursed existence.
-Creatures within a 30-foot emanation take 6d8 mental damage (DC 25 Will check).
+Creatures within a @Template[emanation|distance:30] take 6d8 mental damage (DC 25 Will check).
 The unrisen can't use Agonized Howl again for 1d4 rounds."

   - name: "Awful Approach"
     desc: "`pf2:1`  The unrisen reshapes its grotesque form to move swiftly.
 It Strides twice.
-Any living creature that can see the unrisen during this movement must succeed at a DC 22 Fortitude check save or be [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure).
+Any living creature that can see the unrisen during this movement must succeed at a DC 22 Fortitude check save or be [[Conditions/Sickened|Sickened 1]] ([[Conditions/Sickened|Sickened 2]] on a critical failure).
 This is a mental and visual effect.
 The unrisen can't use Awful Approach again for 1d4 rounds."

 ```